Pope Shenouda III of Alexandria

 His official title was Pope of Alexandria and the Patriarch of All Africa on the Holy Apostolic Throne of Saint Mark the Evangelist, Father of fathers, Shepherd of shepherds, Successor of Saint Mark, thirteenth among the Apostles, Ecumenical Judge, Beloved of Christ.
 He was also the head of the Holy Synod of the Coptic Orthodox Church.
 He was known as a conservative figure within the church, and was respected within the Muslim community.

 He became a monk in 1954 under the name Father Antonios after joining the Syrian Monastery in Wadi El-Natrun.
 In 1958, he was elevated to the priesthood.
 In 1962, Pope Cyril VI summoned Fr.
 Antonios and consecrated him General Bishop for Christian Education and as Dean of the Coptic Orthodox Theological Seminary, whereupon he assumed the papal name Shenouda, which was the name of the Coptic saint Shenoute the Archimandrite, as well as two previous popes: Shenouda I and Shenouda II.

 Following the death of Pope Cyril VI on 9 March 1971, the selection process resulted in Bishop Shenouda becoming the new Pope.
 He was consecrated on 14 November 1971.
 During his papacy, the Coptic Orthodox Church grew significantly outside of Egypt.
 He appointed the first bishops for North American dioceses, which now contain more than 250 parishes, up from four in 1971.
 He also appointed the first Coptic bishops in Europe, Australia and South America.
 Within Egypt, he struggled for the welfare of his people and the church.
 Pope Shenouda III was known for his commitment to ecumenism and advocated inter-denominational Christian dialogue.
-He devoted his writings, teachings, and actions to propagating understanding, peace, dialogue, and forgiveness.

-At the time of his death, Pope Shenouda III was viewed as one of the Great Patriarchs of the ancient Church of Alexandria, a well-known church father and teacher, a chief defender of the faith, and a noted Egyptian leader of the 20th and 21st centuries.
-He was given the title ‘Teacher of Generations’ for his great talent at relaying complicated theological and other religious concepts in a simple, understandable and deeply spiritual manner.